EfrenHaskell/MultiMove-Tool/README.md

 > - vre - verify regular expression (YET TO BE IMPLEMENTED but is included in multimove.py and can be interacted with Pythonically)
 > - vm - verify move (YET TO BE IMPLEMENTED but is included in multimove.py and can be interacted with Pythonically)
 > - quit - to quit the emulator
+## TODO
+> - Documentation for client.py
+> - Implementation of vre and vm commands
+> - Extensive clean up of client program
+> - More flags and features
+> - Movement templating with file format implementation?
+> - Extensive debugging and error handling fixes
+> - Potential restructuring of __Move class